Chapter 3: Challenges for Comparing Net Benefits

 Comparing Projects with Different Time Frames

-When comparing projects, it has been assumed that the period for the life of the project was equal.
+When comparing projects, it has been assumed that each project’s period of the life was equal.
 However, we know that this is not necessarily the case for real world decision-making as the NPVs of projects with different time frames are not directly comparable.
-For example, as CBA analysts we may be asked to compare the life of a road infrastructure project against a new solar farm.
-To make valid comparisons we look at two methods: (1) the equivalent annual net benefit (EANB); and (2) project roll-over.
-The choice of which method is most appropriate for comparison depends on whether it is possible to repeat a project investment.
+For example, as CBA analysts we may be asked to compare two projects with different periods of life, such as a road infrastructure project against a new solar farm.
+To make valid comparisons, we look at two methods: (1) the equivalent annual net benefit (EANB); and (2) project rollover.
+The choice of the most appropriate method of comparison depends on whether it is possible to repeat a project investment.

 Equivalent Annual Net Benefit (EANB)

-The equivalent annual net benefit identifies a yearly annuity received for the life of a project.
+The equivalent annual net benefit (EANB) identifies a yearly annuity received for the life of a project.
 An annuity is a fixed sum of money paid or received per year.
 Common annuities include mortgage repayments or salary payments.
-Identifying the equivalent annual net benefit involves taking the NPV of the project and dividing it by the annuity factor to find a per year net benefit stream.
+Identifying the equivalent annual net benefit involves taking the NPV of the project and dividing it by the annuity factor to find a per-year net benefit stream.

 where t is the number of years or life of the project.